ACID: Concurrency Control with Transactions

 Atomicity

 Atomicity means the entire transaction must complete.
 If this is not the case, the entire transaction is aborted.
-This ensures that the database can never be left with partially completed transactions, which lead to poor data integrity.
-If you remove money out of one bank account, for example, but the second request fails and the system cannot place the money in another bank, both requests must fail.
-The money cannot simply be lost, or taken from one account without going into the other.
+This ensures that the database is never left with partially completed transactions, which would lead to data integrity issues.
+For example, if money is debited from one bank account but an error occurs before it can be credited to another account, the entire transaction must fail.
+The money cannot be lost or taken from one account without being successfully deposited into the other.

 Consistency